TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/BugfixingAZ/Index.rst

    Make sure to look at :ref:`deprecations` in the Appendix for information about to deprecate things if you need to make changes to the public API.

-2. Add tests
+   For new features, breaking changes and deprecations, it is necessary to :ref:`add information to the changelog <changelog>`.

    Add Unit Tests or Functional Tests for new functionality, refine existing tests if necessary.
 Tests are important because they ensure that TYPO3 will behave consistently now and in the future.

-   See :ref:`t3coreapi:testing-writing-unit` in TYPO3 Explained for more information about writing Unit Tests.
+   See :ref:`Testing the core <testing>` in TYPO3 Explained for more information about writing and running tests.

-3. Optional: Run tests

-   See :ref:`Testing the core <testing>` for a step-by-step guide using docker.

-4. Add documentation

-   For new features, breaking changes and deprecations, it is necessary to :ref:`add information to the changelog <changelog>`.

-5. Use the commit message rules
+8. Commit your changes

    Please make sure that you read the :ref:`commitmessage` in the Appendix.
    Your code will not be merged if it does not follow the commit message